 “Being able to see the hands-on work of students provided a well-rounded perspective of the candidates,” she says.
 “For me and I think for the students, it was a complete win-win.”

-Alison ultimately hired two students from this first round of Micro-Internships.
+Alison ultimately hired two students from this first round of Micro-Internships (see one of their success stories here).
 Following the success of the first set of projects, she has since gone on to make three additional hires from a second cohort of Micro-Interns.

 The time and cost value of Micro-Internships